wanze/statamic-super-static-cache/README.md

 ## Features

-* Do you generate different markup for anonymous and authenticated users and want to make sure that a page gets cached by anonymous users only?
-With this Addon you may disable the static cache for authenticated users, optionally restricted to user roles or groups.
+* Need to serve different markup for anonymous and authenticated users and want to make sure that a page gets cached by anonymous users only?
+Disable the static cache for authenticated users, optionally restricted to user roles or groups.
 Or in other words, enable static caching for anonymous users only.
-* Increase security when caching query strings (`static_caching_ignore_query_strings=false`) by whitelisting allowed query strings per path.
+* Only cache whitelisted query strings per path (when using `static_caching_ignore_query_strings=false`).

 ## Installation